Dreamscapes/atom-ide-mocha-core/packages/mocha-reporter-remote/readme.md

 The following options are accepted by this reporter:

 - `root`: Specifies the root directory where Mocha is being run.
 This is useful for auto-detecting the socket or port of the remote listener.
+Default: current working directory.
 - `mode`: Specifies the networking mode to be used.
 Allowed values are `unix` for Unix sockets, `ip` / `IP` for TCP.
-Default: `unix`.
+Default: `unix` everywhere except Windows, where the default is `IP`.
 - `address`: Either TCP port number of the absolute path to the unix socket to which to send events.
 Only used if `root` is not provided. ⚠️
 - `nostats`: When set to `1` or any "truthy" value, Mocha will not print the final test stats to the console when it is done running.
 Default: `0`.